Digital Literacy: The Non-Negotiable for College and Career Readiness

 What does it really mean to prepare students for the future?
 Is it enough to put a Chromebook in every student’s hand and install the latest learning app?
 Or are we fooling ourselves into thinking “access” is the same as “readiness”?

 The real challenge isn’t just giving kids technology, it’s teaching them how to learn in a digital environment.
-Because here’s the reality: technology will change tomorrow, next year, and five years from now.
+Technology is changing faster than we ever imagined, with updates completely transforming how we use it in weeks or months, not years.
 What won’t change is the need for students to adapt quickly, think critically, and apply tools wisely.
 That’s the essence of digital literacy.
 Without it, students won’t be college and career-ready—they’ll be left behind.

 David Conley’s landmark EPIC report, Redefining College Readiness, laid this out back in 2007.
 He identified four critical dimensions for success: